 Where to Stay in Budapest

-Budget: Medosz Hotel, solid option just off Andrássy Avenue.
+Budget: Medosz Hotel, a solid option just off Andrássy Avenue

-Mid-range: Hotel Zenit Budapest Palace, excellent choice on the Danube riverbank, close to the Chain bridge.
+Mid-range: Hotel Zenit Budapest Palac, an excellent choice on the Danube riverbank, close to the Chain Bridge

 Now, what do you think?
 Did you enjoy our self-guided walking tour of Budapest?
 Are there any other stops that we should be adding?
 Share your thoughts with us in the comments below!